Moskus/hspi_CsharpSample/README.md

 This sample doesn't magically make writing plugins super easy.
 It still requires some time to understand how it is pieced together.
 But hopefully it will get you started.

-If you know what you are doing and have comments of what can do done better, then please feel free to create a pull request.
+If you know what you are doing and have comments of what can be done better, then please feel free to create a pull request.
 Share code if you can.